jj1bdx/airspy-fmradion/README.md

 * Halfband kernel filter designed by Twitter @lambdaprog is set for Airspy conversion filter
 * Finetuner is removed (Not really needed for +-1ppm or less offset)
-* Audio sample rate is fixed to 48000Hz

 ### Airspy R2 / Mini configuration options